Sofia Muravieva: 2020–2021 season

 Although Muravieva was age eligible to compete in the 2020–21 ISU Junior Grand Prix circuit, the series was ultimately canceled due to the global COVID-19 pandemic.
-At the second stage of the 2020 Russian Cup, Muravieva won the silver medal behind Elizaveta Berestovskaya.
-Going on to compete at the fourth stage, she placed third in the short program but ended up withdrawing from the free skate segment.
+At the 2020 Russian Grand Prix II, Moscow, Muravieva won the silver medal behind Elizaveta Berestovskaya.
+Going on to compete at the 2020 Russian Grand Prix IV, Kazan, she placed third in the short program but ended up withdrawing from the free skate segment.

 Muravieva went on to compete at the 2021 Russian Junior Championships, where she won the bronze medal behind Sofia Akateva and Adeliia Petrosian.

-2021–2022 season
+2021–2022 season: International debut

 Muravieva became age-eligible to compete at the senior level in domestic competitions for the 2021–2022 season; however, she was not eligible for senior international competitions due to her birthday being one month after the cutoff, July 1, 2006.
 She received two assignments in the 2021–22 ISU Junior Grand Prix (JGP) circuit.
 She made her international debut at the 2021 JGP Slovakia, where she placed first in the short program, second in the free skate, and second overall behind Veronika Zhilina with a total score of 208.25.
 She then competed at the 2021 JGP Austria where she won the gold medal with a total score of 211.81.
 Due to the COVID-19 pandemic, the International Skating Union announced an alternate qualifying procedure for the 2021–22 Junior Grand Prix Final which allowed each winner of the Junior Grand Prix events to qualify for the final as opposed to evaluating the results of each skater over two events.
 Therefore, Muravieva's gold medal at the Junior Grand Prix in Austria qualified her a spot for the 2021–22 Junior Grand Prix Final.
 The event was scheduled to be held in Osaka in December; however, the event was canceled due to the COVID-19 pandemic in Japan.

-Going on to compete domestically, Muravieva won the silver medal behind Sofia Samodelkina at the 2021 Russian Cup Stage 3.
-She then went on to win the gold medal at the 2021 Russian Cup Stage 5.
+Going on to compete domestically, Muravieva won the silver medal behind Sofia Samodelkina at the 2021 Russian Grand Prix III, Sirius.
+She then went on to win the gold medal at the 2021 Russian Grand Prix V, Perm.

 Debuting on the senior national level, Muravieva competed at the 2022 Russian Championships.
 She initially finished second in the short program behind Kamila Valieva with a score of 81.87.
 However, her score was ultimately given a one-point deduction after it was determined that she took thirty-two seconds to take her start position rather than the maximum thirty seconds.
 This change in score moved Muravieva down to third place behind Anna Shcherbakova.
 She placed sixth overall with a total score of 230.31.

 At the 2022 Russian Junior Championships, Muravieva won the bronze medal for a second consecutive time.